 The Company monitors capital on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by total capital.
-Net debt is calculated as total borrowings (including current and non-current borrowings), less cash and cash equivalent.
+Net debt is calculated as total borrowings (including current and non-current borrowings), without including lease liabilities less cash and cash equivalent.
 Total capital is calculated as 'equity' as shown in the statement of financial position plus net debt.